SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-19-roxxie-lifelongLearning.md

 #### STRAUD

 > ...
-THERE ARE OTHER WAYS TO WARD OFF MORTALITY.
+THERE ARE OTHER WAYS TO WARD OFF THE REAPER.

 #### ROXANNE